iFirebrand/iFirebrand/README.md

-- No longer a professional engineer.
-Recreational code.
+- Recreational code.
 Professional bugs.
-- Now with Consensys focusing on NFTs.
+- Focused on NFTs as vessels for capturing human emotion.
 - Co-launched EulerBeats NFT.
-- 📫 DMs on Twitter @iFirebrand

 <!---
 iFirebrand/iFirebrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.